narfit66/ncursesw-rs/README.md

 ncursesw [![Crates.io](https://img.shields.io/crates/v/ncursesw.svg)](https://crates.io/crates/ncursesw) [![Build Status](https://travis-ci.com/narfit66/ncursesw-rs.svg?branch=master)](https://travis-ci.com/narfit66/ncursesw-rs) [![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/narfit66/ncursesw-rs/blob/master/LICENSE) ![Lines of Code](https://tokei.rs/b1/github/narfit66/ncursesw-rs?category=code)
 ========

-This is a **fat** wrapper around the [NCurses TUI library](https://github.com/mirror/ncurses), it's purpose is too make the library functionally safe to use, please be aware that there are a number of functions within the native library that are inheritenly unsafe and under certian circumstances can cause undefined behaviour, these functions have been implemented and can be called but have been marked as *depreciated* with appropriate notes.
+This is a **fat** wrapper around the [NCurses TUI library](https://github.com/mirror/ncurses), it's purpose is too make the native library functionally safe to use, however please be aware that there are a number of functions within the native library that under certain circumstances can cause undefined behaviour, these functions have been implemented and can be called but have been marked as *deprecated* with appropriate notes.

 This crate supports NCurses ABI 6.1 and above.

-There are actually three layers of NCurses functions exposed within this library, the raw `extern "C"` functions that are generated with `bindgen` which are available in `ncursesw::shims::bindings`.
+There are actually three layers of NCurses functions exposed within this library, the raw `extern "C"` functions that are generated with [bindgen](https://crates.io/crates/bindgen) which are available in `ncursesw::shims::bindings`.

-A layer above this which are mainly `unsafe` but protect the calling code to a certian degree with assetions (some functions will also have a slight rust wrapping (for example functions returning a raw pointer) but are on the whole left as per the `bindgen` layer), these can be found in `ncursesw::shims::{ncurses, npanels, nmouse, nmenu, nform}` and you can consider this layer as the equivalent of a `-sys` crate for the NCurses library.
+A layer above this which are mainly `unsafe` but protect the calling code to a certain degree with assertions (some functions will also have a slight rust wrapping (for example functions returning a raw pointer) but are on the whole left as per the `bindgen` layer), these can be found in `ncursesw::shims::{ncurses, npanels, nmouse, nmenu, nform}` and you can consider this layer as the equivalent of a `-sys` crate for the NCurses library.

 Last but not least there are the safe (within the limits of NCurses itself) functions in `ncursesw` and `ncursesw::{panels, mouse, menu, form}` which retain there original NCurses names but have been rustified.